How to Create an Information Board for Your School: Traditional vs. On-Display

 Here’s an example of the type of post you might use on your digital signage to spread the word about a social event.
 Instead of handing out flyers and wasting paper and ink, give the details out through your digital screens.
 You can even add QR codes to make registration or ticket sales easier.

-In the unfortunate event of a situation on campus, use screen overrides to broadcast pre-made emergency content across all of your signage.
+In the unfortunate event of a situation on campus, use screen overrides to broadcast pre-made emergency content across all of your digital signage.
 With the touch of a button, your entire network serves as a guide to safety for students and staff all around campus.

 Each screen can have a designated emergency exit route, or pathway to the safest part of your building.
 Whether it could be inclement weather or an active threat in the area, keeping people more organized and more informed saves lives.
 Digital signage overrides allow you to do that.

-Display Upcoming Events in Real-Time
+School Information Bulletin Board: Display Upcoming Events in Real-Time

 Upcoming exam schedules and requirements can be added and managed remotely should you need to make any adjustments, such as changing test rooms.
 These changes can even be pushed out directly to students’ email addresses or integrated apps.